Best Things To Do on Route 66 in Tulsa, OK

 Cyrus Avery Centennial Plaza and 11th Street Bridge

-The Mother Road runs through Tulsa because of this bridge over the Arkansas River.
-Cyrus Avery, father of Route 66, convinced the highway commission to use the preexisting 11th Street bridge — now blocked off in disrepair — rather than build a new bridge in a different town.
+The Mother Road runs through Tulsa because of this bridge.
+Cyrus Avery, father of Route 66, convinced the highway commission to use this 11th Street bridge — now blocked off in disrepair — rather than build a new one in a different town.
+Opened in 1917, this bridge was the only steel-reinforced concrete bridge over the Arkansas River at the time.
 In the plaza, flags from Route 66 states flutter in the breeze.
 Life-size bronze sculptures, called “East Meets West,” show the Avery family in their Model T surprising a horse-drawn oil field cart.
 Shifts in culture and physical geography support this river being a true diving line between America’s East and West.

 Southwest Blvd at Riverside Dr